Komalkopnar622/sable-club-7536/README.md

 <img align="left" alt="Coding" width="153" src="Image/Onlinecab.jpg">

-we  have designed a nline  cab Booking Application Using Using java, SpringBoot, lombok and swagger-UI which has three main roles i.e. Admin and User.
+we  have designed a online  cab Booking Application Using Using java, SpringBoot, lombok and swagger-UI which has three main roles i.e. Admin and User.
 Admin is the primary user and can add/remove/update any details related to the system.
 Admin can manage registered users and drivers.
 Admin can Add/Remove/Update cab and their details from the system.
 Admin can also categorize taxis accordingly.
 Admin will be responsible for keeping a check on all the bookings done by users.
 Admin can View/Confirm/Cancel bookings done by users.
 Admin can check and manage the availability of cab and also, keep a track of the status of all the cab that are engaged.

 Admin can set/update prices and charges of the taxi rides.
 Admin can manage the drivers and their details.